 The Mogollon Rim

 The Mogollon Rim, or Rim Country, is a geologic feature that separates northeastern Arizona from the low desert of southeastern Arizona.
-It quickly takes you out of the desert and into a forested wonderland of deep cavernous cliff edges as high as 2,000 feet in some areas.
+It quickly takes you out of the desert and into a forested wonderland of deep cavernous cliff edges.
 The Rim has epic overlooks, Ponderosa pine lined lakes, and is generally less trafficked than more popular locations like Sedona and Flagstaff.
 It’s a great place to find a bit more seclusion with a mountain feel, while still staying within 2-3 hours of Phoenix.
-Most people consider the easy to reach FR 300 just north of Payson as The Rim, but the Mogollon Rim region, extends diagonally across the state just north of Sedona, to Happy Jack, Strawberry, Pine, Young, and all the way westward into New Mexico.
+Most people consider the easy to reach FR 300 just north of Payson as The Rim.
+But the Mogollon Rim region actually extends diagonally across the state just north of Sedona, to Happy Jack, Strawberry, Pine, Young, and all the way westward into New Mexico.
 Elopement location options can range from an easily accessed overlook off a forest road, to a backpacking trip into one of the remote canyons with lakes and streams.

-- Permits: May be required depending on your chosen location and number of guests, but reaching the land managers is usually an easy process.
+• Permits: May be required depending on your chosen location, number of guests, and setup requests.
+Reaching the land managers is usually an easy process.

 For more information on Eloping on the Mogollon Rim: